-Bonus hot tip: If you’re a movie buff and the idea of giving up your evening film is a tough sell, a projector might be a worthwhile investment as it allows light to bounce off of a screen instead of shining directly into your eyes in the evening.
+Bonus hot tip: If you’re a movie buff and the idea of giving up your evening film is a tough sell, a projector might be a worthwhile investment as it allows light to bounce off of a screen instead of shining directly into at your eyes in the evening.

 What is it?
 Sleep Apnea is a very common sleep disorder — your breathing suddenly stops for several moments during the night due to blockage, preventing adequate oxygen flow and a restful sleep.
 The soft tissues in the throat relax, as a result the airway collapses, blocking air from getting to the lungs.
-While partial blocking of these airways simply leads to snoring, full blockage causes you to jolt out of deep sleep, leaving you unrested.
+While partial blocking of these airways simply leads to snoring, full blockage causes you to jolt out of a deep sleep, leaving you unrested.
 Over the course of a night, your brain doesn’t get a chance to regenerate with the deeper sleep phases you need, leaving you with headaches and poor cognitive function the next day.

 Prevalence: About 1 in 5 adults.